TouK/nussknacker/demo/docker/README.md

 Images
 =====
-Docker images is build on each commit.
+Docker images are published on each commit.
 Available nusskancker images you can find at: https://hub.docker.com/r/touk/nussknacker/tags.
 Default image tag is: demo-latest.

 Demo version